biamalveiro/presidenciais-21/README.md

 Python was used for scrapping the data, as well as running the pre-processing steps: tidy up the data, calculate distances between distributions, running UMAP to obtain the 2D projection.
 The scripts for the different steps of this pipeline are in `tools/`.

+The final data processing step of creating the final datasets is done with Typescript with the script `data/data-wrangle.mts`.

 ### Getting Started

 1. `npm install`